He Tirohanga Whānui

 A (ti awa) R (Raukawa) T (Toarangatira) –tanga

-and more specifically Raukawa-tanga due to our particular location within our tribal boundaries.
+and more specifically, Raukawa-tanga due to our location within our tribal boundaries.

-“Mai miria te Kakara ki Whitireia, whakawhiti i te Moana o Raukawa, ki Whakatu, ki Wairau.”
+“Mai miria te Kakara ki Whitireia, whakawhiti atu i te Mōana o Raukawa, ki Whakatū, ki Wairau.”

 Te Kura-ā-Iwi o Whakatupuranga Rua Mano is a tribal Kura that is dedicated to delivering all curriculum areas in te reo Māori (with the exception of English) and in accordance with the tikanga (customs) and mātauranga (knowledge) of the resident iwi.